docker-library/docs/influxdb/content.md

 InfluxDB v1 database initialization
 -----------------------------------

+### Not recommended for production

+We **don't** recommend using initialization options for InfluxDB v1 production scenarios, but they're useful when running standalone instances for testing.

 The InfluxDB Docker Hub image lets you set initialization options when creating an InfluxDB v1 container.

 The database initialization script is only called when running `influxd`; it isn't executed by any other program.

-**WARNING**: We **don't** recommend using these options for production scenarios, but they're useful when running standalone instances for testing.

 ### Environment variables